Weather Closure Open or Close Alert Message

 From Patient Interactions to Health Advocacy

-The Western New England University Pre-physician Assistant program is a stepping-stone to becoming a valued caregiver in the healthcare field.
+The Western New England University Pre-Physician Assistant program is a stepping-stone to becoming a valued caregiver in the healthcare field.
 Our three-year program provides an opportunity for qualified students to prepare for admission to the Salus University Physician Assistant Studies program.
 After a successful admission to Salus, you will have the opportunity to be awarded a Bachelor of Science degree in Health Sciences from Western New England and a Master of Medical Science from Salus through our 3+2 articulation agreement.

-Why Choose Pre-physician Assistant?
+Why Choose Pre-Physician Assistant?

 Wanted: Caring, dedicated individuals ready to make a personal impact on improving patient care.
 Today, physician assistants (PAs) play an increasingly important role in serving patients.
 Whether working in hospitals, clinics, or private practices, they represent the future direction of patient-centered healthcare.

-$125,270 median pay for physician assistants (U.S. Bureau of Labor Statistics 2022)
+$136,900 average pay for physician assistants (U.S. Bureau of Labor Statistics 2024)

-98% Class of ’22 employed/attending graduate or professional school within 6 months of graduation
+96% Class of ’24 employed/attending graduate or professional school within 6 months of graduation

 What Will You Study?

-In the Pre-physician Assistant program, you will be immersed in the study of biology to understand the basic structure and functioning of cells and organisms.
+In the Pre-Physician Assistant program, you will be immersed in the study of biology to understand the basic structure and functioning of cells and organisms.
 You will take courses in General Chemistry, Organic Chemistry, Anatomy and Physiology, Biochemistry, Genetics, and Physics, as well as courses in the general liberal arts curriculum.
 With a strong emphasis on lab work, you will have access to the modern labs and equipment of the Center for the Sciences and Pharmacy.

 Unique Learning Opportunities